Outbound route

 01

-Where and why the target market misreads the US-built signal.
+Where and why the target market mis-scores the US-built signal.

 02

-Positioning, pricing posture, authority structure, and follow-up cadence aligned to how the target market actually decides.
+Positioning, price presentation, authority structure, and follow-up cadence aligned to how the target market actually decides.

 03